 About the request for donations: Miles Beyond, the web site, has been on-line and all its contents entirely free since 2001.
 It will remain free, but it does take substantial time and money to maintain.
 So if you enjoy this site, please consider making a donation, it will be greatly appreciated!
 Perhaps imagine how much you'd be willing to pay for any of the articles on this site if you bought a magazine in a shop.
 Or think of it, as it's said on some sites, as a tip :)

 About May The Road Rise To Meet You: Perhaps a bad sales pitch, but first a word of warning: despite the fact that people like John McLaughlin love this CD (see below), it won't necessarily appeal to fans of electric Miles.
 It's not electric and owes almost nothing to jazz or improvised music.
 Basically 80% of it is me on one acoustic guitar playing pieces that are fairly classical in form, with references to folk, rock, and avant-garde classical music.
 Miles' influence is there in the often gritty harmonies.
 McLaughlin likes it because he feels it embodies the essence of Zen.
-So if you like Miles' more ambient side (In A Silent Way, "He Loved Him Madly") you may love it too.
+So if you love Miles' more ambient side (In A Silent Way, "He Loved Him Madly") you may like it too.
 The recommendations below speak for themselves, and you can listen to samples here... .
 Also, I'm currently in the process of recording a 2nd CD called Metamorphosis, which should be available in 2008.

 "Tingen has discovered a new approach to music in general, and the guitar in particular.
 I am very impressed with the lucidity with which Tingen is able to communicate his concepts.
 Through a seemingly simple manner, and with only an acoustic guitar, Tingen is able to reveal new dimensions in music."